SE701-T1/frontend/CODE_OF_CONDUCT.md

 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience.
 * Focusing on what is best not just for us as individuals, but for the overall Team.
-* Attending at least 1 team meeting every week.
+* Attending at least one team meeting every week.
 * Communicate with the team regularly and stay up to date on all communication platforms.
 * Complete assigned tasks and meet deadlines.
 * Notify the team within an appropriate timeframe if unable to complete assigned tasks.